Representatives from labels, digital platforms and rights organisations to offer insights at half-day session supported by PPL and PRS for Music

 PRS for Music today revealed the most played music in advertising across television and radio for 2012.

-London School of Economics and Political Science to host dynamic music industry debate
+London School of Economics and Political Science hosted a dynamic music industry debate

 PRS and MCPS boards plan improved business structure, new service level agreement, and commitment to mechanical royalty processing